deltatraced/delta-trace/lan/posts/2025/002 Atomic contexts and respect.md

 One principle to keep in mind is that every file has exactly one context.
 I call this a principle of context atomicity.

 In programming, atomic processes have a property of being isolated from concurrency algorithms.
 The entire process occurs at once without interruption.
-In our case, a file can contain only one context and it isolates itself from anything that is too unrelated to that deceleration.
+In our case, a file can contain only one context and it isolates itself from anything that is too unrelated to that declaration.
 For example, if we are taking notes on watering plants, writing about soil health research would interrupt the cohesion and flow of our notes.
 That should be in its own file.

 Tasks that are too big can also be broken into multiple task contexts each in its own file and an original big task context that puts them together.